 Opportunities After Graduation: Bar Exam, OPT, Careers Worldwide

 "During my LL.M. at UM, I received valuable mentoring from some of my classmates, UM´s staff and Professors.
 After my LL.M., I took the New York Bar, and returned to my home country, Brazil.
 Here, I had the chance to choose from a selection of great law firms, and the conversations I had at UM were decisive in determining the next step in my career."

 Associate Attorney, Carvalho, Machado e Timm Advogados, Brazil

 Foreign-trained graduates of the International Arbitration LL.M.
 Program may sit for the Bar Exam in several states without a J.D. degree, the most common being New York and California.
 After being admitted to any bar in the United States, graduates may practice federal law in any of the 50 states, serve as corporate counsel within a corporation anywhere in the United States.
 In addition, many states, including California, Florida, New York and Washington D.C., allow experienced foreign-trained lawyers to work a foreign legal consultant without being admitted to the bar in the United States.

 Foreign-trained law graduates of the International Arbitration LL.M.
 Program may qualify for an employment authorization for a one-year period of optional practical training (OPT) in the United States immediately following their graduation from the program.
 The OPT provides students with a valuable opportunity to gain practical experience in the United States prior to returning to their home countries (or to seeking permanent employment in the United States).

-ALUMNI WORK IN 6 CONTINENTS AND 30+ CITIES INCLUDING:
+ALUMNI WORK IN 30+ CITIES INCLUDING: